 ChatGPT

 As an AI language model, I don't possess personal opinions or beliefs.
-The determination of which paper provides better guidance for responding to global warming is subjective and depends on individual perspectives and priorities.
+The determination of which paper provides better guidance for responding to global warming should be made principally using evidence-based science though subjective, individual perspectives and priorities should also have their place and similarly be subject to collective scrutiny.
 Both papers present arguments from opposing viewpoints, highlighting different aspects of the issue.

-The first paper arguing in favor of geoengineering research emphasizes the urgency of addressing climate risks, the potential for enhanced adaptation, and the expansion of climate solutions.
+The first paper arguing in favor of geoengineering research emphasizes the urgency of addressing climate risks, the potential for the expansion of climate solutions to include direct cooling, GGR, and Thermal Radiation Management (TRM) methods, and the feasible, not-too-disruptive speeds whereby we could achieve emissions reductions, the transition to sustainability, resilience, and cost-effective adaptation - whilst doing what is possible to protect life on Earth and human civilisation.
 It highlights the need for scientific understanding, international collaboration, and ethical considerations in the context of geoengineering.

 The second paper arguing against extensive research into geoengineering highlights the uncertainties, unintended consequences, ethical concerns, and potential diversion of resources associated with such interventions.
 It emphasizes the importance of prioritizing sustainable solutions, mitigation efforts, and addressing root causes of global warming.

-To determine which paper provides better guidance, one should consider a range of factors, including scientific consensus, ethical considerations, societal values, and the potential risks and benefits associated with different approaches.
+To determine which paper provides better guidance, one should consider a range of factors, including reworking the, somewhat misguided and outdated, scientific/IPCC consensus for policymakers, ethical considerations, societal values, and the potential risks and benefits associated with different approaches.
 It is essential to engage in a comprehensive and informed discussion that incorporates diverse perspectives and seeks to find common ground while prioritizing long-term sustainability and minimizing potential risks to the environment and society.

 Can you rewrite these two papers making a clearer distinction between solar radiation management (SRM) intended to increase Earth's albedo, and greenhouse gas removal (GGR or CDR) intended to remove past emissions of greenhouse gases from the atmosphere?
+The next few sections have not been commented on by me, Sev, except to say it is an improvement on what went before.
+It still does not consider TRM methods, such as those that enhance evaporation, transpiration, and both increase and smooth precipitation.
+It should also be noted that many climate intervention methods have a mixture of SRM, TRM and GGR effects, as well as those on the atmospheric, marine, cryosphere and terrestrial environments and biospheres.

 ChatGPT